SahneeDEV/sahnee-bot/README.md

 * `/changeprefix <NewPrefix>` - Will change the prefix the bot is listening on in your guild.
 Can be any single character.
 * `/addmodrole @Role` - Will grant a role on your discord server the moderator permissions.
 * `/addadminrole @Role` - Will grant a role on your discord server the administrator permissions -> Be careful with this one
+* `/randomwarn @User` - Will return a random warning from a user.
+* `/randomwarn @Role` - Will return a random warning from a random user that is in the group.
+* `/randomunwarn @User` - Will return a random unwarn from a user.
+* `/randomunwarn @Role` - Will return a random unwarn from a random user that is in the group.

  _Information_:
 - Bots can be warned but will never receive any message of their warning/unwarn like users would.